How to Detect Zygisk and Root Hiding in Android Apps

 With Threat-Events™ enabled (turned ON), Android developers can get detailed attack intelligence and granular defense control in Android applications and create amazing user experiences for all mobile end users when Zygisk is detected.

-The following is a code sample for native Android apps, which uses all values in the specification above for Block Magisk:
+The following is a code sample for native Android apps, which uses all values in the specification above for Block Zygisk:

-Releasing and Publishing Mobile Apps with Block Magisk
+Releasing and Publishing Mobile Apps with Block Zygisk

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: